0xB0C5/d-bass/README.md

 Your code should write these values to the tables `dbass_user_times_irqs` and `dbass_user_times_ticks` respectively.
 Each table is 1 byte per user IRQ (`DBASS_USER_IRQ_COUNT` bytes).

-Changes to these tables will take effect after your NMI handler returns.
+Changes to these tables will take effect after your NMI handler returns, so updates to them should go in your NMI handler.

 The times must be ordered earliest to latest, and each time must be at least 2 DMC IRQs after the previous.

 Your IRQ handler will be called with `y` set to the index of the user IRQ (i.e. the first time in a frame it is 0, then 1, etc).

-Your IRQ handler does NOT need to preserve any registers.

 Your IRQ handler must return within about 500 CPU cycles.

+There needs to be sufficient time from when your NMI handler returns to the first user IRQ.
-The first time for your IRQ handler must be later than when your NMI handler returns, by an amount of time that depends on the number of user IRQs.
+The exact amount depends on the number of user IRQs.
 1000 CPU cycles between NMI handler return and first user IRQ is probably fine.

-Currently, D-Bass takes some time to measure the synchronization between NMI and IRQ.
-This means your custom IRQs will be called at slightly the wrong times for the first up to 36 frames.
+TODO : compute and document exact amount of time needed.

+If you want to run code unconditionally every frame that might take too long for the above requirement (for example, to update audio at a consistent rate), you can create and export a fixed update function and set `DBASS_USER_FIXED_UPDATE` in `d-bass.inc`.
+Updates to user IRQ time tables can also go here, but will only take effect the frame after.

 Feature Roadmap
 ===============

-- Better way to enable/disable that plays more nicely with enabling/disabling PPU NMIs.
-- Add a way to measure sync directly rather than relying entirely on dynamic corrections.
 - Faster no-audio mode for projects that only need IRQs.
 - Faster no-IRQ mode for projects that only need audio.
+- Macros for calculating user IRQ times.
 - Support dynamic user IRQ count.
 - Support faster coarsely-timed user IRQs.
 - Support IRQ-driven DMA-conflict-free controller reading.